abstractmachines/r-stats-probability/README.md

     **Please note the normal distribution markdown file to see an application of the axioms of std normal distribution, as that is the best way to learn.**

+An interesting quality of the normal distribution is that its curve approximates the histogram Riemann-sums-like binomial distribution.